RamBabu1993/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ```
 cd /vagrant/tournament
 ```
-- connet to the database and to use tables and views from **tournament.sql** use command given below:
+- to connect with database and to use tables and views from **tournament.sql** use command given below:
 ```
 psql tournament '\i tournament.sql'
 ```